vtn160230/COVID-19/README.md

 ***

 ## Q2.
-Why is Vietnam's vaccination rate so low?
+What are the chances of dying from COVID in the United States and Vietnam respectively?

 ````sql